Environmental Sciences Majors Newsletter

 Departmental Awards Ceremony and Reception

-The annual Departmental Award and Recognition Ceremony will be held virtually on Friday, May 7, 2021.
+The annual Departmental Award and Recognition Ceremony will be held on Wednesday, April 29, 2026, at 4:00 p.m. in Clark Hall 108.
 The undergraduate awards to be presented include the Wallace-Poole Award for the outstanding major and additional awards for each area of the department.
 The Distinguished Major Program participants will be recognized, and the Grant Goodell Award for most outstanding interdisciplinary thesis will be given.
 We urge you to attend this exciting event.

 The Environmental Science Graduation Ceremony